 A select group of Colgate economics students compete in a national intercollegiate competition run by the U.S. Federal Reserve System, while earning course credit.

 About the Competition

-The College Fed Challenge is a national competition where students present on the state of the economy and make a monetary policy proposal.
+The College Fed Challenge is a national competition in which students present on the state of the economy and make a monetary policy proposal.
 A panel of judges, including federal economists, consider presentations by three to five students from participating teams.
 Colgate University competes in the Second District's competition at the Federal Reserve Bank of New York.
 The winner of the regional competition advances to the national finals at the Federal Reserve Board in Washington, D.C.
 The competition challenges students to apply their knowledge of macroeconomics to make monetary policy recommendations.

 Join the Team

 To inquire about joining the team, please contact Professor Rich Higgins.